UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ---
 layout: post
 comments: true
-title: 3D Bounding Box Estimation Using Deep Learning and Geometry
+title: 3d Bounding Box Estimation Using Deep Learning and Geometry
 author: UCLAdeepvision
 date: 2024-03-18
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> This blog delves into techniques for estimating 3d bounding boxes from monocular images, examining common datasets and evaluating three prominent methods.
+Additionally, it investigates enhancing the Deep3dBox model's performance by incorporating temporal and stereo information, assessing the scalability of its geometric insights.

 <!--more-->